rrajendran17/kubeovn-snatdnat/README.md

 Kube-OVN supports NAT via Kubernetes custom resources (CRDs), not just IP-tables directly.
 For example, resources like OvnEip, OvnSnatRule, OvnDnatRule (or their iptables-based equivalents) are used to define NAT behavior declaratively.
 In the context of Harvester, the VM orchestration (compute, storage, VM lifecycle) is handled by Harvester; networking — including routing, NAT, VPC/subnets — is handled by Kube-OVN.
 This separation allows for more scalable, flexible and clean networking.

-### External connectivity from VMs on custom VPCs using kubeovn as Secondary CNI
+### Outbound and Inbound connectivity for VMs in Custom VPCs using KubeOVN as Secondary CNI
-Currently VMs will be able to reach external hosts only when attached to subnets created on default VPC (ovn-cluster) with natOutgoing as true.
+Currently Outbound and Inbound connectivity for VMs works only when attached to subnets created on default VPC (ovn-cluster) with natOutgoing as true.

-With the introduction of using kubeovn as secondary CNI (from v1.15.x kubeovn version kubeovn/kube-ovn#5360), VMs must be able to connect with external hosts on subnets created on any custom VPCs.This task is a place holder to verify VMs external connectivity on subnets created on custom VPC using VPC NAT Gateway and kubeovn acting as secondary CNI.And fix any issues related to this.
+With the introduction of using kubeovn as secondary CNI (from v1.15.x kubeovn version kubeovn/kube-ovn#5360), Outbound and Inbound connectivity for VMs works on subnets created on any custom VPCs.

 - Enable kubeovn as secondary CNI
 ```